Presentation Tips

 You've got a presentation due tomorrow.
 You know roughly what you want to say.
 Why not just start building slides?

 Because you'll create slides in the order you think of them, not the order that makes sense.
 You'll repeat yourself.
-You'll realize halfway through that you're missing crucial information.
-You'll end up with 10s of slides that don't quite connect.
+You'll realize halfway through that you are missing crucial information.
+You'll end up with dozens of busy slides that fall short of a clear decision.

-Then you'll spend hours rearranging slides, deleting duplicates, and trying to force a coherent narrative onto something that was never designed to have one.
+Then you'll spend hours rearranging slides and deleting duplicates.
+You'll fight to force a coherent narrative onto a deck that lacked one from the start.

-When you outline first, you figure out what you're actually trying to say before you commit it to slides.
+When you outline first, you figure out what you want to say before you commit it to slides.
 You spot the gaps.
 You fix the logic.
-You arrange things in an order that actually makes sense.
+You arrange points in an order that makes sense.

 An outline is the skeleton of your presentation.
 Think of it like building a house.
-You wouldn't start nailing up drywall before you know where the walls go, right?
+You place the walls before you nail up any drywall, right?

 A good outline answers these questions: